Our mission is to build the capacity of the people of Lwala to advance their own comprehensive well-being.

 With support from our partner Blood:Water Mission, we train community members in water, sanitation, and hygiene practices (WASH) practices.
 The highly participatory curriculum covers causes of water borne illness, techniques for water treatment, latrine building, and skills for community mobilization.

-To date, close to 900 people have been trained in WASH.
+To date, over 1,000 people have been trained in WASH.
 With Blood:Water Mission’s support, we are also providing clean water access and sanitation facilities to students in 13 local schools.

 You can help us sustain our existing programs and roll out further initiatives by making a donation now.